icon icon icon icon icon icon icon

 These commitments will continue to be focus areas of Denmark’s strategy for development cooperation and humanitarian action, The World 2030, which was adopted by a broad political majority in the Danish Parliament in 2017.
 For the first time, the Danish development cooperation and humanitarian action are combined in one strategy.

 The strategy emphasizes that everyone must have an equal right to contribute to and participate in the political life, in the economic development and in the social and cultural life of a society.
 Girls and women are prevented from participating on an equal footing with boys and men in far too many places in the world.
 Denmark will maintain its position as a strong global advocate of sexual and reproductive health and rights.
 The right to decide over one’s own body and own sexuality is a fundamental human right.
 Girls must not be subjected to female genital mutilation or be forced to marry at an early age.
-Everyone is entitled to information, access to contraception, legal and safe abortion and other relevant services, including HIV/AIDS-related services.
+Everyone is entitled to information, access to contraception, and other relevant services, including HIV/AIDS-related services.

 Political negotiations of a new development and humanitarian strategy are currently underway, accompanied by advocacy to ensure that the Women, Peace and Security and Gender in Emergencies frameworks will inform and shape the new strategy.